icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-scratch.md

 # The iCub Dedicated Server - Installation from scratch
-Since iCubOS is based on Ubuntu server, we will install Ubuntu server from the default installer and the we manually costimize it.
+Since iCubOS is based on Ubuntu server, we will install Ubuntu server from the default installer and then we manually customize it.

 ## Latest versions
 Latest version is based on Ubuntu Server 20.04.2